envoyproxy/learnenvoy/_articles/circuit-breaking.md

 that you would any other piece of functionality.
 Exercising them via chaos engineering or other controlled failure is crucial; otherwise, they could make failures worse instead of better.

-Try/catch at the organizational level.
-This almost mandates failure / chaos testing, because you are introducing code paths that won’t be run in production until an incident.
-Make sure they’re good before you’re in a panic.
-Give preference to locally computable data, or stale cache.

 ### Consider adding client checks